+'''

-'overwritehost' => ",
+'overwritehost' => '',

+'''

-When generating URLs, ownCloud attempts to detect whether the server is accessed via https or http.
-However, if ownCloud is behind a proxy and the proxy handles the https calls, ownCloud would not know that ssl is in use, which would result in incorrect URLs being generated.
+When generating URLs, ownCloud attempts to detect whether the server is accessed via https or https ownCloud would not know that ssI is in use, which would result in incorrect URLs being generated.

 Valid values are http and https.